All Episodes

 Carry on living in fantasy land.

-Kevin says the tax system in the UK is all a con.
+Kevin says, the tax system in the UK is all a con.

 The state pension is not taxable.

-Because while not taxable, it is counted towards your income, and so therefore it increases the amount of tax you earn.
+Because while not taxable, it is counted towards your income.

-So as of January, my income will be one thousand six hundred and forty-seven a month, so just under twenty grand a year.
+So as of January, my income will be £1,647 a month.

-But isn't the government set living wage twenty-four thousand a year?
+But isn't the government set living wage $24,000 a year?

 Surely then anyone who has income below the figure should be tax exempt.

-Yeah, the whole thing is just uh con, like you say.
+Yeah, the whole thing is just.

-But also it's it's so unworkable and Byzantine.
+But also it's so unworkable in Byzantine.

 Like this just can't go on forever.

-And so you've got the retards who are like, yeah, well we'll just have 100% inheritance tax or whatever.
+And so you've got the retards who are like, yeah, well, we'll just have 100% inheritance tax or whatever.

-You just don't understand.
+I just don't understand.

 It's all just a racket.

-It's a it's a total day.
+It's a total racket.

-It's the government swishing money to like swirling it around in a big pot to make it seem as though the country isn't collapsing slowly.
+At the end of the day, it's the government swishing money to like swirling it around in a big pot to make it seem as though the country isn't collapsing slowly.

 Yeah, exactly.

-And look, there was um sorry, I missed this one.
+Sorry, I missed this one.

 I don't even think this is ANCAP.

-I don't even think I'm just trying I'm just reasonable.
+I don't even think, I'm just reasonable.

 This is sensible anti-tax policy.